 UEGO equipped vehicles monitor the circuitry between the PCM and the UEGO sensor via the wire diagnostics capability included on the UEGO ASIC chip.
 The wire diagnostics will detect wires (IP, IA, VM/COM, RE/VS) shorted to battery, or ground, and in most cases will detect open circuits (IP, VM/COM, RE/VS).
+In particular, the NTK TIF0003 and Conti ATIC142 ASIC chips can do open circuit diagnostics.
+Beginning 2015 MY, applications using Conti ATIC142 ASIC can also detect open IA fault via the wire diagnostics capability included on the ASIC.

 The diagnostic bits are transmitted to the PCM via SPI (serial peripheral interface).
 The SPI communication is validated continuously, and if a SPI communication failure is detected, fault code(s) P064D and/or P064E will be set.
 The ASIC is also capable of detecting internal circuitry failure; in which case, an ASIC failure DTC (P1646, P1647) along with the SPI communication failure DTC (P064D, P064E) will be set.

-- Beginning 2011 MY, the general UEGO circuit diagnostic DTCs P0130/P0150, are now replaced by more specific DTCs. - A shorted to ground circuit (Bosch UEGO IP, IA, RE, VM; NTK UEGO IP, VS, COM) will set P0131/P0151 DTCs. - A shorted to battery circuit (Bosch UEGO IP, IA, RE, VM; NTK UEGO IP, VS, COM) will set P0132/P0152 DTCs. - An open Pump Current circuit (IP) will set P2237/P2240 DTCs. - ${\odot}$ $\,$ An open Reference Ground circuit (VM/COM) will set P2251/P2254 DTCs. - An open Reference Voltage circuit (RE/VS) will set P2243/P2247 DTCs.
+- Beginning 2011 MY, the general UEGO circuit diagnostic DTCs P0130/P0150, are now replaced by more specific DTCs. - A shorted to ground circuit (Bosch UEGO IP, IA, RE, VM; NTK UEGO IP, VS, COM) will set P0131/P0151 DTCs. - A shorted to battery circuit (Bosch UEGO IP, IA, RE, VM; NTK UEGO IP, VS, COM) will set P0132/P0152 DTCs. - An open Pump Current circuit (IP) will set P2237/P2240 DTCs. - An open Reference Ground circuit (VM/COM) will set P2251/P2254 DTCs. - An open Reference Voltage circuit (RE/VS) will set P2243/P2247 DTCs.